 We created the name for the service, the brand identity and also guidelines for retail environment development.
 The most significant design challenge was to give Autobase a distinct, recognisable presence on the forecourt, while respecting the two existing brands; the dealer and the Toyota masterbrand.

-The prototype dealerships were so successful the concept was rolled out to the whole UK dealer network, but only on a ‘once you have met the standards’ basis.
+The prototype dealerships were so successful that the concept was rolled out to the whole UK dealer network, but only on a ‘once you have met the standards’ basis.